 Ironically, obese people have higher leptin levels than lean people.
 Due to a phenomenon known as leptin resistance, their brains perceive a shortage of calories in spite of high leptin levels, and increase hunger and decrease metabolic rate as a result.

 The single best way to prevent leptin resistance is to not become overweight in the first place.
-If you’re already overweight, then you can improve your leptin sensitivity by restricting your calorie intake, eating mostly whole, minimally processed, nutrient dense foods, and exercising regularly.
+If you’re already overweight, you can improve your leptin sensitivity by restricting your calorie intake, eating mostly whole, minimally processed, nutrient dense foods, and exercising regularly.

 If you’re lean and looking to get even leaner (less than 10% body fat for a man and 20% body fat for a woman), then you’re going to experience the negative effects of low leptin at one point or another no matter what you do.